e280/strata/README.md

   await stuff.redo()
     // forward to 101 peanuts
   ```
-- historical can have its own substrata, and all such substrata mutations will advance history (undoable/redoable)
+- chronstrata can have its own substrata, and all such substrata mutations will advance history (undoable/redoable)

 <br/>